CatPieee/PyDigits_RealTimeHandWriteRecog/README.md

 # PyDigits_RealTimeHandWriteRecog
-A real-time handwritten digits recognition by PyTorch &amp; PyQt.
+A real-time handwritten digits recognition by PyTorch &amp; PySide6.

-使用PyTorch和PyQt实现手写数字的实时识别。
+使用PyTorch和Qt实现手写数字的实时识别。

 (Here will be placed a GIF of this project.)

 # Abstract
 * Handwrite input and real-time indetification are reliazed.
-* GUI is designed by Qt Designer.
+* GUI is designed based on PySide6.
 * Construct a neural network.
 Specifically, it's a model with three convolution layers and fully connected layers, which built by PyTorch deep learning framework.

 # Environment Requirement